Do you know what technology your company has in place?

 Why should you pay for an IT audit?

-You wouldn’t go to a financial adviser for a list of your regular expenses.
-You can do that yourself.
-You would engage the adviser as someone who can help you make sense of your financial responsibilities and suggest a strategic way to manage and invest your money.
-Similarly, your organization’s IT infrastructure is just one piece of your overall technology strategy.
+You wouldn’t go to a financial adviser for a list of your regular expenses; you can do that yourself.
+You would want a financial adviser who can help you make sense of your financial responsibilities and suggest a strategic way to manage and invest your money.
+Similarly, you’d want your IT adviser to do more than just take inventory, you’re hiring them to help with your organization’s overall technology strategy.

-A knowledgeable managed IT services provider can deliver your organization the long-term, in-depth IT plan you need to effectively prepare for the future, as well as remediate any immediate technology risks that can hinder the success of your business and its employees.
+If you’re unsure how to even find an IT adviser, consider an managed IT services provider.
+An experienced managed IT services provider can deliver your organization the long-term, in-depth IT plan you need to effectively prepare for the future, as well as remedy any immediate technology risks.

 What does an IT audit look like?

 The purpose of an IT audit is to identify immediate and long-term IT risks, as well as the existing opportunities for your technology to help your organization both save and make money.
-At Aldridge, our IT audit will consist of the following steps.
+To give you an idea what an effective IT audit should look like, here is our IT audit process:

-The executive interview will involve a conversation between your company’s key stakeholders and Aldridge executives.
+The first step of an IT audit is the executive interview.
+The executive interview will involve a conversation between your organization’s key stakeholders and Aldridge executives.
 We will work to understand your business goals, what your company wants IT to contribute to the organization, and what compliance requirements you’re required to follow.

 Why is it necessary for your company’s executives to be present?

-The employee survey is an integral piece of the IT audit process because it often uncovers underlying IT issues that can hinder employee productivity and morale.
-In a nutshell, the employee survey works to establish the overall employee experience with IT.
+The employee survey is an integral piece of the IT audit process because it often uncovers underlying IT issues that could be affecting employee productivity and morale.
+In a nutshell, the employee survey works to establish your employee’s overall experience with IT.
 Below are a few of the questions your employees will be asked throughout the survey.

 - When do you experience downtime?
 For how long?